 To find out how to reach the patient advocate at your VA medical center, go to the website of the VA health care system that the medical center is part of.
 In the page’s navigation, click on “Patients & Visitors.”
 A submenu will appear.
 Select “Patient Information” and then “Customer Service.”

-These services are not included in your VA medical benefits package:
+These services aren’t included in the VA medical benefits package under current regulations:

 - Cosmetic surgery, unless we conclude that it’s medically necessary (needed to prevent or treat a certain illness, injury, condition, disease, or symptoms)

 - Gender-affirming surgical interventions

 Learn more about gender-affirming surgery regulations on our patient care website

 - Inpatient hospital or outpatient care if you’re a patient or inmate in a non-VA government agency institution, if that agency must provide the care or services by law

 - Medicines and medical devices that aren’t approved by the Food and Drug Administration (FDA)

 Exception: You can get VA health care for medicines and medical devices that aren’t approved by the FDA if you’re in an approved clinical trial.
 This exception also applies if you’re seriously ill and your VA health care provider prescribes a new, unapproved medicine because there are no other comparable treatment options (called a compassionate use or expanded access exemption).

 We’ll fill prescriptions by a non-VA community provider only if you meet all these requirements.